 Proactive network management?
 Blind spots get in the way of that, too.
 If you see everything, you can make recommendations about things to replace, allowing you to get closer to the goal of a standardized stack.
 Network planning is a lot easier when you can actually see the network.

 Part of great documentation is making sure that you’ve documented as much as possible.
 It’s time to start thinking about how you can make that happen, without adding a ridiculous amount of labor hours to the task.
-IT Glue has integrations with Auvik and Meraki to get you started on automated network documentation.
+IT Glue now has a new product called Network Glue that facilitates network discovery, documentation and diagramming.
+We also have integrations with network monitoring solutions like Auvik and Meraki, if you are using those.
 Our API is available to Enterprise partners, to help you build your own integrations that can populate network documentation from other platforms.

 It’s time to start thinking about making network documentation more of a priority, and eliminate risky network blind spots.